Bis(trifluoromethyl)peroxide

-Bis(trifluoromethyl)peroxide (BTP) is a fluorocarbon derivative first produced by Frédéric Swarts.
+Bis(trifluoromethyl)peroxide (BTP) is a fluorocarbon compound with formula CF3OOCF3.
+It is a colorless toxic gas.
+This compound was first produced by Frédéric Swarts.
 It has some utility as a radical initiator for polymerisation reactions.
 BTP is unusual in the fact that, unlike many peroxides, it is a gas, is non-explosive, and has good thermal stability.

 History

 BTP was first synthesised by an electrolysis reaction using aqueous solutions containing trifluoroacetate ion but only in trace amounts.
 BTP was one of the by-products formed during trifluoromethylation reactions carried out by Swarts.
 Later it was discovered that BTP had some unusual properties and so more economically viable synthesis routes were sought.
 An early example was that of Porter and Cady, who were able to achieve a conversion rate of around 20-30% at atmospheric pressure and up to 90% at elevated pressure in an autoclave.

 Synthesis and reaction

 Present methods of the synthesis of BTP involves the reaction of carbonyl fluoride and chlorine trifluoride at 0-300 °C.

 An example of this reaction is the reaction of carbonyl fluoride and chlorine trifluoride in the presence of alkali metal fluorides or bifluorides at 100-250 °C. This example is quite insensitive to variations in temperature.